cscorley/swindle/README.md

 Running
 -------

-At the moment, you can run swindle by executing `bin/swndl`, or `make run`. `make run` will also execute `bin/swndl` on all files in `tests/case/`, but does not include the unit testing.
+At the moment, you can run Swindle by executing `bin/swndl`, or `make run`. `make run` will also execute `bin/swndl` on all files in `tests/case/`, but does not include the unit testing.
 Unit tests can be ran by executing `make test`.